foundersandcoders/jwt_workshop/Step3.md

 ## JWTs under the hood

-A JSON web token consists of three strings separated by dots.
+A JSON Web Token consists of three strings separated by dots.
 ![JWT structure](./imgs/jwt_structure.png)

 ### 1) Create header (algorithm and token type) using encoding